Fully Geometric Multi-Hop Reasoning on Knowledge Graphs with Transitive Relations: Conclusion

-\begin{ack} We acknowledge support from the KAUST Supercomputing Laboratory.
-This work has been supported by funding from King Abdullah University of Science and Technology (KAUST) Office of Sponsored Research (OSR) under Award No. URF/1/4675-01-01, URF/1/4697-01-01, URF/1/5041-01-01, REI/1/5235-01-01, and REI/1/5334-01-01.
-This work was supported by funding from King Abdullah University of Science and Technology (KAUST) -- KAUST Center of Excellence for Smart Health (KCSH), under award number 5932, and by funding from King Abdullah University of Science and Technology (KAUST) -- Center of Excellence for Generative AI, under award number 5940.
+This work has been supported by funding from King Abdullah University of Science and Technology (KAUST) Office of Sponsored Research (OSR) under Award No. URF/1/4675-01-01, URF/1/4697-01-01, URF/1/5041-01-01, REI/1/5659-01-01, and REI/1/5235-01-01, and by funding from King Abdullah University of Science and Technology (KAUST) -- KAUST Center of Excellence for Smart Health (KCSH), under award number 5932.
+We acknowledge support from the KAUST Supercomputing Laboratory.